 La Casa de los Bates is a rural house of 20,000 square meters, composed of a main Italian style palace and large gardens and orchards of tropical trees (avocado, mango, persimmon, guava, banana, pawpaw).
 We have five exclusive rooms, so our guests enjoy a very intimate atmosphere throughout their stay.
 In addition, the hygienic-sanitary measures implemented in all our facilities allow us to guarantee the tranquility of our guests in the times we live in.

-This unique 19th century house, cataloged as an Artistic Historical Monument of the City of Motril and anchored in the heart of the Costa Tropical of Granada, is situated on a beautiful hill from which you can see unparalleled views of the sea, Sierra Nevada, the “Vega” of Motril and Salobreña.
+This unique 19th century house, cataloged as an Artistic Historical Monument of the City of Motril and anchored in the heart of the Costa Tropical of Granada, with a total area of 660m2, is situated on a beautiful hill from which you can see unparalleled views of the sea, Sierra Nevada, the “Vega” of Motril and Salobreña.